susanw1/zscript/RCode.md

 	A parse error can be treated differently, and may, for example, halt execution in an execution space, where a non-parse error would not.
 A command failure response does not need to follow the format for the successful command response, and can,
 	for instance, use the big field string form to give detailed failure information.
-	For this reason the use of fields is not specified any failure condition, except for the `S` field.
+	For this reason the use of fields is not generally specified any failure condition, except for the `S` field (although commands may have specific mandated failure modes, which do have dictated structure).
 The E field of a command must always be echoed by a receiver if present, even in the event of command failure, to allow sender to give command numbers, which can be checked on reception of the response.
 The E field does not need to be literally copied, as long as the value stored is the same (so `E00` can be replaced with `E`).
 An empty command is always given the response `S3`, although empty command seqences are given blank responses: